Select to Think: Unlocking SLM Potential with Local Sufficiency: Introduction

 To operationalize this insight, we introduce \textsc{Select to Think} (\textsc{S2T}).
 Diverging from prior works that primarily study \emph{when} to intervene, our innovation redefines the intervention \emph{mechanism}.
 Specifically, we constrain the LLM to \emph{choose} from the SLM’s generated options, yielding discrete supervision signals that are inherently easier to distill than complex probability distributions.
 Capitalizing on these signals, we further propose \textsc{S2T-Local}, which internalizes the selection logic into the SLM itself, creating a teacher-free variant.
 Since forcing direct probability alignment risks distorting the native distribution, we decouple selection from generation instead.
 Specifically, adapting the Zero-overhead Inference-time Prediction (ZIP) framework~\cite{manvi2025zip}, we repurpose the logits of reserved tokens to encode preference scores.
 This design effectively isolates the selection signal, enabling the SLM to self-evaluate via a learned ``inner critic" without perturbing its standard vocabulary statistics.

 We systematically evaluate \textsc{S2T} across diverse reasoning benchmarks. \emph{First}, our analysis validates the \emph{local sufficiency}: the 1.5B SLM’s top-8 candidates capture the 32B teacher’s preference with a 95\% hit rate.
 This phenomenon proves consistent across model scales (down to 0.5B) and architectures. \emph{Second}, we confirm the learnability of this signal, where the internalized selector achieves a robust 67\% agreement with the LLM on held-out instances.
-Translating these factors into performance, \textsc{S2T-Local} improves greedy decoding by average of 24.1\% at comparable computational cost, effectively matching the performance of 8-path self-consistency with single-trajectory efficiency.
+Translating these factors into performance, \textsc{S2T-Local} improves greedy decoding by an average of 24.1\% relative gain at comparable computational cost, effectively matching the performance of 8-path self-consistency with single-trajectory efficiency.

-Our contributions are summarized as follows: \begin{itemize}[leftmargin=*, nosep] \item \textbf{Insight:} We formalize and empirically verify \emph{local sufficiency}: at divergence points, the preferred token of larger models are consistently contained within the SLM's top-K predictions.
+Our contributions are summarized as follows: \begin{itemize}[leftmargin=*, nosep] \item \textbf{Insight:} We formalize and empirically verify \emph{local sufficiency}: at divergence points, the LLM's preferred tokens are consistently contained within the SLM's top-K predictions.
 This finding identifies selection refinement, rather than generative imitation, as a pivotal avenue for SLM optimization.

 \item \textbf{Framework:} \textsc{Select to Think} (\textsc{S2T}) reframes LLM assistance as explicit selection over SLM proposals, simplifying the distillation objective from complex distribution matching to a tractable ranking task.